jegly/self-supporting-code/README.md

 **Mycorrhizae:** Trees and fungi exchange nutrients through root networks.
 A tree cut back to a stump can regenerate even with no foliage because the fungal network supports it. **Trees can self-regulate their own nutrients.**

+Recent research has deepened this picture significantly. **Mycorrhizal networks** are now understood to transmit not just nutrients but **electrical signals** — slow-wave pulses analogous to neural signals, which propagate warnings about pest damage and drought stress across entire forests.
+This is distributed signalling without a central nervous system: exactly the `broadcast_state()` mechanism in the nano-agent architecture.
+Furthermore, **synthetic biology** has now created artificial mycorrhizal-like networks in the lab using engineered *E. coli* that form metabolic exchange circuits — mutual dependencies that collapse if either partner defects, self-enforcing cooperation at the cellular level.

 **In Code:**
 - Cooperative protocols
 - Services that thrive only when exchanging value fairly